mt-server-tools/manage/README.md

 Tools for managing a minetest server on Ubuntu

+*NOTE: this tool chain is going to have a massive overhaul in favour of building a minetest server from source, with the goal of supporting Debian family, Fedora family, and Arch.
+The mods installation tools will be re-written in python to support Mac and Windows, without git.
+A server component to convert git repositories into ZIP files will also be added.*

 ## What is minetest

 [Minetest](http://www.minetest.net) is an open-source competitor to Minecraft.
 What it lacks in spit-polish, it makes up in ease of modding and extensibility.